Weak instrumental variables due to ignored nonlinearities in panel data: A Super Learner Control Function estimator

 This paper also contributes to the literature on weak instruments in panel data by being the first to focus on a setup with \textit{short time dimension} in the presence of nonlinearities.
-While available papers on weak instrumental variables in panel data focus on the asymptotic properties of the Within 2SLS estimator showing that it is consistent even with weak instruments when the \textit{time dimension grows to infinity}. \cite{CaiER2012} show that the Within 2SLS is consistent when the individual and time dimension grow to infinity.
-They also present asymptotical pivotal tests (Anderson-Rubin test, Kleibergen test) for longitudinal data.
+In contrast, existing papers on weak instrumental variables in panel data focus on the asymptotic properties of the Within 2SLS estimator providing conditions for consistency under weak instruments when the \textit{time dimension grows to infinity}. \cite{CaiER2012} show that the Within 2SLS is consistent when the individual and time dimension grow to infinity.
+They also present asymptotically pivotal tests (Anderson-Rubin test, Kleibergen test) for longitudinal data.

 In Section \ref{S_Examples}, we present motivating examples.
 In Section \ref{S_model_line_nonlin}, we present the baseline model.
 In Section \ref{S_Identification}, we describe the identification strategy.
 In Section \ref{S_SLCF}, we present the SLCF estimator.
 In Section \ref{S_Properties}, we present the large sample properties of the SLCF estimator.
 In Section \ref{S_Comparison}, we present a comparison of the proposed estimator with IV and 2SLS plugin estimators.
 In Section \ref{S_Simulation}, we present the simulation experiment and its results, in Section \ref{EA} we present the results of the empirical application, and in Section \ref{S_Conclusions} we present the conclusions of the paper.